Sunlitspace542/SM64-Missing-Stars-src/README.md

 method, as objects are only drawn when you are near enough from them, resulting in a very artificial experience.

-I was almost giving up when Celux came with the amazing "Secret Woods" level done with my Platform Battlefield patch.
+I was almost giving up when Skelux came with the amazing "Secret Woods" level done with my Platform Battlefield patch.
 I was really amazed at how much he had done with my custom objects, however there were still the same problems: the level was slow as hell (pratically unplayable) and objects were only shown when Mario was very near from them.
 By that time I was learning some MIPS